 The largest producer of pistachio nuts today is Iran.
 Actually, these little nuts are an indelible part of Iranian culture which is present at festivities, feasts, weddings and even funerals.
 Pistachios are also grown in other warmer areas of the world, including California, USA and Mediterranean Europe.
 It is believed that the Chinese are the largest consumers of this nut, and there has been a significant increase in popularity over the past several years here.

 Pistachios are not just eaten as a snack, though.
 They are also used in various types of cooking.
 Their sweet flavour sometimes finds them used in desserts, such as the Lebanese dish baklava.
-It is also possible to sometimes find pistachio ice cream alongside more common flavours such as chocolate or strawberry.
+It is also possible to sometimes find pistachio ice cream alongside more common flavors such as chocolate or strawberry.

 Studies have even suggested that eating moderate amounts of pistachios can help keep the human heart healthy.
 They’re chock full of rich nutrients, particularly those that can lower the chance of cardiovascular disease.

-How to Celebrate Pistachio Day
+How to Celebrate National Pistachio Day

 Take a cue from the cultural heritage of the pistachio and take the opportunity to celebrate with this nut in a whole variety of ways!
 Try out these ideas to get started: